-High Blood Pressure and Stroke Brochure
+Erectile Dysfunction and High Blood Pressure

-Safeguard your children from heart disease and stroke_1277477874666
+For Your Children Brochure: Safeguard them from heart disease and stroke

 High blood pressure, cholesterol, obesity, physical inactivity and smoking have always been "adult" topics.
 But many children have the same risk factors as their parents.
 This brochure will help parents understand that childhood behaviors lead to adult behaviors.
 It will support efforts to curb the risk in children.

-High Blood Pressure in Children
+High Blood Pressure in African Americans Brochure

-Stroke and High Blood Pressure
+Understand Your Risk for High Blood Pressure